MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is sometimes referred to as "coding" because early computers used punch cards which contained a series of holes representing instructions for the computer.
+Programming is a type of language that can be used to communicate with computers!